DPW POLICIES AND PROCEDURES

 - Waste paint hardener

-Leave lids off and dispose of dried cans in a garbage bag placed at the curb on your garbage pick-up day.
+Leave lids off and dispose of dried cans at curbside on your garbage pick-up day.
+Please do not place them in bags.

 OTHER RECYCLABLE ITEMS NOT PICKED UP OR ACCEPTED BY D.P.W.